-- Students are given opportunities for physical activity during the school day through physical education (PE) classes, daily recess periods for elementary school students and the integration of physical activity into the academic curriculum where appropriate. - Students are given opportunities for physical activity through a range of beforeand/or after-school programs including, but not limited to, intramurals, interscholastic athletics and physical activity clubs.
+- Students are given opportunities for physical activity during the school day through physical education (PE) classes, daily recess periods for elementary school students and the integration of physical activity into the academic curriculum where appropriate. - Students are given opportunities for physical activity through a range of before- and/or after-school programs including, but not limited to, intramurals, interscholastic athletics and physical activity clubs. - Schools work with the community to create ways for students to walk, bike, rollerblade or skateboard safely to and from school. - Schools encourage parents and guardians to support their children's participation in physical activity, to be physically active role models and to include physical activity in family events. - Schools provide training to enable staff to promote enjoyable, lifelong physical activity among students.